X

 There is legit power in the profile, as Thomas has a 105 mph 90th percentile exit velocity.
 While that number is down a few ticks from last year, Thomas has topped out at 116 mph this year.
 His barrel rate has risen all year, now sitting at 10 percent, as the ground-ball rate has trended downward.

 Some of my questions about the profile have been answered.
 Last year, upon his promotion to Triple-A, his contact rates faltered significantly.
 But so far this year, Thomas has seen a seven percentage point jump in in-zone contact, and the overall contact rate is up three percentage points.
-The chase rate of 34 percent is still higher than I would like to see, and I still worry about Thomas’s ability to hit good fastballs.
+The chase rate of 34 percent is still higher than I would like to see, and I still worry about Thomas’ ability to hit good fastballs.

-For the time being, Thomas should not be rostered in redraft leagues
+For the time being, Thomas should not be rostered in redraft leagues.

 Colson Montgomery got the call to join the White Sox and has been quite hot.
 After going hitless in his debut, Montgomery had a three-hit night in his second game, which included a triple and a two-hit performance on Sunday.
-I believe Montgomery is a great buy for fantasy players in both Redraft and Dynasty at this point, given some struggles that may not be as reflective under the hood.
+I believe Montgomery is a great buy for fantasy players in both redraft and dynasty at this point, given some struggles that may not be as reflective under the hood.

 Montgomery was bad in Triple-A to start the season.
 Before hitting the development list, Montgomery was striking out in 42 percent of plate appearances and had a slash line of .149/.223/.255 in 103 trips to the plate.
 While at the White Sox complex in Camelback Ranch, he had a mental and mechanical reset.
 He did not return perfectly, but there were major improvements despite playing through an injury in May.